ppal4396/phys4015-neural-dynamics/neural coding.md

 and what is the value of $\lambda$.
 Notice this form implies scale-invariant recognition of a stimulus' quality, and knowledge of its intensity.

-Hopfield proposes encoding neurons with oscillating sub-threshold membrane potential, that spike if information relevant to recognised stimuli needs encoding, driven by additional input current.
+Hopfield proposes encoding neurons via oscillating sub-threshold membrane potential, that spike if information relevant to recognised stimuli needs encoding, driven by additional input current.

 Cell potential $u$ of the encoding neuron $j$ is given by